reillypascal/personalsite-ssg/pages/posts/2025/05/may-2025-iwc.md

 I love the experience I have on the IndieWeb, using technologies like webmentions and microformats [^1] to interact with others in a way that's open and modular.
 I like the IndieWeb principle of “[small pieces loosely joined](https://indieweb.org/principles),” and how that allows me to replace any one piece of my IndieWeb infrastructure should what I'm using “enshittify.”

-I want to make this independence more accessible — to ease some of the issue Max Böck mentions — but how?
+I want to make this independence more accessible—to ease some of the issue Max Böck mentions—but how?
 I'll use this post to think through some possibilities I've been mulling over (addressing a range of potential levels of tech experience), and I would be very interested to hear other people's thoughts and input on these possibilities!

 ## Ways Around These Barriers